 Wearing a hat

-It’s advisable to avoid wearing a hat in the days after the transplant, maybe if you need a cap lightly fitted on the day of the surgery to get home, but after that, it should be avoided.
-Your surgeon will advise when it is safe to resume headwear, and even then it’s recommended to treat the transplant area carefully, wearing only loose-fitting headwear, and taking extra care when putting on your cap or hat, and also when taking it off.
+It’s advisable to avoid wearing a hat in the days after the transplant.
+You may want to wear a lightly fitting cap on the day of the surgery to get home, but after that, it should be avoided.
+Your surgeon will advise when it is safe to resume wearing a hat.
+Even then, it’s recommended that you treat the transplant area carefully, wearing only loose-fitting headwear.
+You should also take extra care when putting on your cap or hat, and also when taking it off.
 This will be the case until you see the full effects of the hair transplant.

-The thinning or loss of hair is an age-old problem, and hair transplants provide an effective modern solution, with results that should last a lifetime.
-If you’re considering this procedure to combat hair loss issues, you can feel confident that the time, effort and expense will be a sound investment in a head of hair you feel good about – and that your confidence-boosting new results will last.
+Thinning and hair loss is an age-old problems.
+Hair transplants provide an effective modern solution, with results that should last a lifetime.
+The time, effort, and expense are a sound investment in a head of hair you feel proud of and your confidence-boosting new results will last.